scipopt/papilo/README.md

 # Dependencies

 External dependencies that need to be installed by the user are the Intel TBB runtime library and boost headers.
-The executable additional requires some of the boost runtime libraries that are not required when papilo is used as a library.
+The executable additional requires some of the boost runtime libraries that are not required when PaPILO is used as a library.
 Under the folder external/ there are additional packages that are directly included within PaPILO and have a liberal open-source license.